-On September 22, 2022, MFP provided a letter of credit, issued by JPMorgan Chase Bank, N.A. for the account of MFP, with a face amount of \$9,000,000 (the "Specified LC"), for the benefit of CIBC Bank USA ("CIBC"), as additional collateral to support our obligations under our Loan and Security Agreement with CIBC, dated December 26, 2019 (as amended, the "CIBC Loan Agreement").
-The Specified LC matures on January 23, 2023, one month after the maturity date of the CIBC Loan Agreement.
+On September 22, 2022, MFP provided a letter of credit issued by JPMorgan Chase Bank, N.A. for the account of MFP, with an initial face amount of \$9.0 million, or the MFP Letter of Credit, for the benefit of CIBC, as additional collateral to support the Company's obligations under the CIBC Loan Agreement.
+The MFP Letter of Credit initially matured on January 23, 2023, one month after the maturity date of the existing CIBC Loan Agreement.
+Concurrently, on September 22, 2022, the Company entered into a Subordinate Loan and Security Agreement, or the MFP Loan Agreement, with MFP, pursuant to which any draw CIBC may make on the MFP Letter of Credit will be deemed to be a term loan advance made by MFP to the Company.
+The MFP Loan Agreement initially provided for up to \$9.0 million of term loan advances.